-[In addition to the Newsletters, Journal Papers and Conference Papers pages, public deliverables and other technical information will be added here throughout the project.
+[In addition to the Newsletters, Standards, Press Coverage, Journal Papers and Conference Papers pages, public deliverables and other technical information will be added here throughout the project.
 Please check back for updates!]

 A generic overview of the project (Nov-2018); this will be updated with results as the project continues.